Updated on January 16, 2022

 The comics industry’s longtime self-censorship code, the Comics Code Authority, finally met its end in the 2010s.
 Granted, it’d lost most of its teeth by that point, but the last few remaining users (DC Comics, Bongo, and Archie) finally gave it up in 2011, rendering the Code defunct.

 DC, like Marvel, opted for rating its books based on age appropriateness.
-However, both companies’ ratings criteria often feels questionable, or points out their lack of kid-friendly books.
+However, both companies’ ratings criteria often feel questionable, or point out their lack of kid-friendly books.

 DC Comics’ New 52 reboot (2011) and Rebirth retool (2016)